Baseflow/XF-Material-Library/README.md

 `MaterialTextField` inherits the `ContentView` class.

-1.`AlwaysShowUnderline` - Boolean flag etermines whether the underline accent of this text field should always show or not.
+1. `AlwaysShowUnderline` - Boolean flag etermines whether the underline accent of this text field should always show or not.
 The default value is `false`.

 2. `BackgroundColor` - The background color of the text field.
 Default hex color value is `#DCDCDC`.